playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-cmd-syntax/index.md

 This uses two subcommands of the `execute` command: `if block ~ ~ ~ air` checks if the block identifier at the player's location is `minecraft:air`, and `run say "You're standing in air!"` will invoke the `say` command if the previous conditions have passed.

 Try running this command in Minecraft!
-As long as you're standing on a solid block (not in a slab or grass/foliage), you should see its message appear in the chat.
-If you stand underwater or in any block that isn't air, it should stop executing.
+As long as you're standing in an air block, you should see its message appear in the chat.
+If you stand underwater or in any block that isn't air (such as bushes/foliage), it should stop executing.

 | Standing in air | Standing in water |
 |-----------------|-------------------|